All Episodes

 Now, what is it?

-This is the best selling series, history series ever.
+This is the best-selling series, history series ever.

-What are you saying?
+What do you think?

-Nonfiction books series of all time.
+Nonfiction book series of all time.

 That's pretty big.